 Absent Friends – Honoring loved ones who have passed

-Honoring Loved Ones on Your Wedding Day
+Wedding Remembrance: Honoring Loved Ones Who Have Passed at Your Wedding

 My Uncle Gene always ended a toast (any toast) with the salutation “to absent friends.”
 Having lost my own Mum when I was 22, it always hit me hard when he would say it in his sweet Adel, Georgia accent.
 A bittersweet pang, a reminder of those who couldn’t be there to celebrate with us, but a beautiful sentiment nonetheless.

 And that sentiment, that feeling of wanting to include loved ones who have passed away on your wedding day, is something many couples grapple with.
 Your wedding is a day of immense joy, but it’s natural to feel a touch of sadness for those special people who are no longer here to share it with you.
+Creating a meaningful wedding remembrance can help bridge that gap.

-• Include a special mention in your ceremony program.
-A short poem, a favorite quote, or a simple “In loving memory of…”
+• Include a Special Mention in Your Ceremony Program: A short poem, a favorite quote, or a simple “In loving memory of…”

-• Play a song they loved during the reception.
-Or dedicate a dance to them.
+• Play a Song They Loved During the Reception: Or dedicate a dance to them.
 Either way, lovely.

-• Wear a locket or charm with their picture.
-This keeps them close to your heart throughout the day.
+• Wear a Locket or Charm with Their Picture: This keeps them close to your heart throughout the day.

 Honoring loved ones who have passed at your wedding